Local SEO for Health Providers: Show Up in “Near Me” Searches

 • Service updates

-signals activity and legitimacy to Google.
+signals activity and legitimacy to Google. *Bonus points if you track local search performance through Google Search Console.

 Location Pages